What is unity in photography?

 Symmetry is one element of visual design that can add unity to an image.
 “A lot of buildings are designed symmetrically,” says McMonigal.
 “Humans are drawn to symmetry.
 It’s human nature to find this appealing and pleasing to look at.”
 Arrange your composition according to the rule of thirds or the golden ratio to add additional visual interest.

-Convey unity through the use of colour.
-Look for repeated colours in your surroundings, like blue in the sky, blue on the door of a building and blue on a car.
-If you’re shooting a portrait, place your subject in front of backgrounds that match the colours in their hair, eyes or clothing.
+Convey unity through the use of color.
+Look for repeated colors in your surroundings, like blue in the sky, blue on the door of a building, and blue on a car.
+If you’re shooting a portrait, place your subject in front of backgrounds that match the colors in their hair, eyes, or clothing.